How To Change A Limited Company Name

 Of course, if you prefer not to change your company name, you could always use a ‘trading as’ name instead.

-With a ‘trading as’ name, you’ll keep your company name as your legal registered business name, but you would use your ‘trading as’ name when dealing with customers.
-Though you will still need to use your official company name on things like websites, contracts, and invoices.
+With a ‘trading as’ name, you’ll keep your company name as your legal registered business name, but you will use your ‘trading as’ name when dealing with customers.
+However, you will still need to use your official company name on things like websites, contracts, and invoices.

 Top-Rated Company Formation Agents